 The state machine pattern

 Your bot tracks each contact’s position in the conversation using a state.
 The state is a string stored in the database for every contact, and it determines which block of code handles their next message.
-The template uses two types of states:- SEND-STATE — sends a message or interactive UI, then transitions the contact into an AWAIT state.
+There are two types of states:- SEND-STATE — sends a message or interactive UI, then transitions the contact into an AWAIT state.

 - AWAIT-STATE — receives the user’s response and processes it.
 It may send a reply and transition to another state, or stay in the same state.